 Litter is anything that has been disposed of incorrectly.
 Litter pollutes our roadsides, chokes our waterways and can threaten wildlife.

-Littering is an environmental crime under the Environment Protection Act 1970 and the most visible sign of pollution.
+Littering is a crime under the Environment Protection Act 1970 and the most visible sign of pollution.

-Litter can be anything that is left where it is not meant to be left.
 The most commonly littered items are cigarette butts, plastic bags, packaging and take-away food and drink containers.
-Around 350,000 cigarette butts are washed into Port Phillip Bay every day through the stormwater system.

 Cleaning up litter is a direct financial cost to local and state governments and therefore to the community.
 The annual clean-up bill in Victoria costs the community around $80 million.